What to Text Your Website (27 Commands That Save Hearing Clinic Owners Hours)

 These are some of the highest-traffic surfaces on your site.
 Keeping them current is what keeps the content team — that’s you, via text to pHara — in control.

-25. Add a press mention Text: “Add a press mention: we were featured in [Publication] as one of the top salons in [City].”
+25. Add a press mention Text: “Add a press mention: we were featured in [Publication] as a top hearing clinic in [City].”

 26. Update the homepage headline Text: “Change the homepage headline to: [Your new tagline].”

-27. Add a FAQ Text: “Add a FAQ: Do you take walk-ins?
-Answer: We’re primarily by appointment, but we accept walk-ins based on availability — call ahead to check.”
+27. Add a FAQ Text: “Add a FAQ: Do you accept walk-ins for battery replacements?
+Answer: We’re primarily by appointment, but we can usually help with quick battery or minor repair needs — call ahead to check.”

 The Pattern Behind These Commands